kibook/s1kd-tools/tools/s1kd-instance/README.md

 -6, --clean-annotations
 Remove unused applicability annotations.

+-8, --reapply
+Automatically reapply the applicability of the source object when filtering.

 -@, --update-instances
 Rather than source objects, the objects specified are existing instances that will be updated.